darsh1021/Transaction_Managment/README.md

 Created to see all users and if you want to change <b>role & status</b>  or permissions as Admin

 file:FinancialRecord.js
 Model for tracking the finance

+file :recordService.js
+This service handles the busincess logic for data fetching , updating and deleting

+file: recordController.js
+for getting or adding the data

+file:recordRoutes.js
+The routes for creating request and response life cycle for handling the records

+Done with the second module and tired